CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: LOG2 ( x )

     The **LOG2** function returns a log value whose antilogarithm is *x* and base is 2.
 The return value is a **DOUBLE** type.
 If the antilogarithm is 0 or a negative number, an error is returned.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param x: An expression that returns a positive number
     :rtype: DOUBLE